vchandwani/varun-react-app/readme.md

     ->npm test

-I have used jest for running test.
+I have used jest enzyme for running test.

 I wasn't able to add like search on first name and last name, I could have added that on the existing data set.